lingeringwillx/Crappy_Sims2_Compression/pattern_matching.md

 #### Trie

 Tries can also be used to find the longest match.
 However, a regular trie would use up all memory and take a long time to build.
-Hence, special optimizations would have to be implemented to make it work.
+Hence, special optimizations would have to be made to make it work.
 It's also more difficult to implement.

 #### Suffix Array